Study of the strong interaction among hadrons with correlations at the LHC: Probing the strong interaction for strange hadrons

 The $\Lambda$--$\Lambda$ correlations measured in pp and p-Pb collisions by ALICE at $\sqrt{s_\mathrm{NN}}= 7, 13$ TeV and $5.02$ TeV, respectively~\cite{FemtoRun1,FemtoLambdaLambda} were also employed to study the interaction, and the residual correlations were treated by means of a novel data-driven method.
 Since the statistics of the $\Lambda$--$\Lambda$ pairs with small relative momentum was limited, instead of extracting the scattering parameters from the fit of the correlation function a different approach was carried out ~\cite{FemtoLambdaLambda}.
 A scan of different combinations of scattering parameters ($f_0^{-1}$ ,$d_0$) in the range $f_0^{-1} \in [-2,5]$ fm$^{-1}$ and $d_0 \in [0,18]$ fm was performed.
-For each combination of values of the scattering parameters the correlation function is evaluated for several meson-exchange models of the $\Lambda$--$\Lambda$ interaction by using the Lednický-Lyuboshitz (LL) method.
+For each combination of values of the scattering parameters the correlation function was evaluated by using the Lednický-Lyuboshitz (LL) method.
 The agreement with the experimental correlation function, using all data samples from pp collisions at $\sqrt{s}= 7, 13$ TeV and p-Pb collisions at $\sqrt{s_\mathrm{NN}}= 5.02$ TeV, is quantified in terms of a confidence level following the method in~\cite{NumericalRecipes}.
 The CATS framework is used to cross check the results from the LL method; the differences in the correlation functions obtained using the two methods are negligible.
-Also the gaussian source approximation, inherent to the LL method, is validated by cross checks using the source profile predicted by the EPOS transport model~\cite{Pierog:2013ria,Mihaylov:2018rva} and considering the effects of short lived resonances.
+Also the gaussian source approximation, employed in the LL method, is validated by cross checks using the source profile predicted by the EPOS transport model~\cite{Pierog:2013ria,Mihaylov:2018rva} and considering the effects of short lived resonances.
 The results, expressed in number of standard deviations ($n_{\sigma}$) are shown in the left panel of Fig. \ref{fig:LL_pomega}.
 The black hatched area represents the values for which the LL model breaks down for the small source sizes considered and delivers unphysical correlation functions.
+This region is unphysical because the resulting correlation function becomes negative.